rvaiya/keyd/man.md

 Where `<type>` is either a valid modifier set (see *MODIFIERS*) or "layout".

-Each line within a layer is a mapping of the form:
+Each line within a layer is a binding of the form:

 	<key> = <action>|<keyseq>